LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    !
 Cannot uninstall pinned pack: bar no

-To enable the pack to be updated ou uninstalled, the pack must first be unpinned.
+To enable the pack to be updated or uninstalled, the pack must first be unpinned.
 Alternatively, the ``force(true)`` option can be used.
 Note that if you force update a pinned pack, the new version will be unpinned.